 Below, you will find answers to some of the most frequently asked questions about The Sprout School by applicants and Sprout School parents.

-If you cannot find the information you are looking for on this page, you may contact the Director with any questions.
+If you cannot find the information you are looking for on this page, you may contact Sprout School and we will be happy to answer.

 Frequently Asked Questions

 What are your hours of operation?

 The Sprout School operates from 7:00 a.m. to 6:00 p.m., with full-day options available to every family..

 - New School Year Preparation (August 26-30, 2019 | parents are not charged tuition this week)

 - Teacher Work (November 5, 2019)

 - Martin Luther King Jr. Day (January 20, 2020)